 Whether you’ve just moved into your dream home or you’re celebrating your 20th home anniversary, home safety is paramount.
 A malfunctioning furnace or a drip under the sink can lead to thousands of dollars in damage, time out of your home, or worse.

-We interview experts from all areas of the home space and provide that priceless content to our homeowners through the vipHomeLink app and partner branded email campaigns.
-Here are just a few expert home tips to simplify your homeownership, help you save money and time, and gain peace of mind.
+We interview experts from all areas of the home space and provide helpful home tips and tricks to our homeowners through the vipHomeLink home maintenance app and bi-weekly emails.
+Here are just a few expert home safety tips to simplify your homeownership, help you save money and time, and gain peace of mind.

 Every home has a water shut-off valve that can stop the water from entering your home.
 If a pipe bursts or you have a serious leak, you can close the shut-off valve to help mitigate the damage.
 It’s also a great idea to shut off your water when you’re headed out on vacation, so a major leak doesn’t happen while you’re away.